Chris DAZE Ellis 2021

 Goals:

-At the end of the semester, the student is supposed to be acquainted with the main trends and & styles in the history of the discipline.
+At the end of the semester, the student is supposed to be acquainted with the main trends and styles in the discipline's history.
 My focus is not "graphic" per se.
 I view design as a general term for the human mark (more of this throughout the course).

 Course content and grades, missing an exam